+QTIP!
 Has anyone ever told you to Quit Taking It Personally?

-You may have heard it from a parent, a friend or colleague.
+You may have heard it from a parent, a friend, or a colleague.
 I have heard some version of it from all three.
 Unfortunately, I have taken other people’s bad behavior personally more often than I’d like to admit and I’ve worried far too much about what other people think about me.

 We all take it personally at some point.
 Sometimes we get wrapped up in the trivial like when that jerk cuts you off mid-sentence or that family member takes the last piece of bread in the basket.
 Clearly the other person knew you were still talking and that those dinner rolls are your favorite.
 Obviously they were trying to slight you and piss you off!
+Quit taking it personally!

-Or were they?
 Did they even realize you had more to say in their excitement to partake in the conversation?
 Did they remember those rolls were your favorite when they grabbed another to stave off their own hunger?
 Probably not!
 Most likely, their perceived slight has little to nothing to do with you and everything to do with them and the world they are wrapped up in.
 Of course, this doesn’t make them right.
 It doesn’t mean they shouldn’t be more considerate.
 That would be helpful.
 However, I know the negative energy I get wrapped up in falsely believing their actions were a personal affront does not help me.

 It’s about you.
 How you handle these situations is about you.
-Do you react with hurt, anger and frustration at the perceived perpetrator and possible innocent bystanders?
+Do you react with hurt, anger, and frustration at the perceived perpetrator and possible innocent bystanders?
 Or do you respond with curiosity about how to not take it personally and focus on making the project better or finding happiness in another relationship?
-I’ve spent my lifetime working on responding rather than reacting.
+I’ve spent my life working on responding rather than reacting.
 It’s not easy.
 It’s not even natural when you consider our primal fight or flight response to perceived threats.
 Perhaps then, we all need to be a little less defensive.
 After all we aren’t fighting for survival on the Savannah anymore.
 Often, the only difference between reacting and responding is the breath you take between moments; between thought and action.

 Until now, external validation has been a driving force and motivator in my life.
 I have always felt like I have something to prove.
 While I have had enough self awareness to suspect I have done something well, I have looked to parents, teachers, coaches, bosses, friends and colleagues to validate this suspicion.
 More precisely, I’ve looked to others to tell me my effort or accomplishment is good enough and therefore I am good enough.
 You can see from the list of types of people from whom I seek validation that, until now, I have cast my net wide.